 The musical opens with a wordless “Prologue,” danced and mimed by two gangs: the Jets and the Sharks.
-The Jets, a gang of White boys, hold sway over the city streets and alleyways under the leadership of Riff.
-Together they harangue Bernardo, a member of the Puerto Rican gang the Sharks, when he passes through.
-Gradually, the Sharks begin to grow in number, until they are finally able to isolate one of the Jets, a boy named A-Rab.
-Bernardo pierces A-Rab’s ear, leaving a bloody wound.
+The Jets, a gang of White youths, hold sway over the city streets and alleyways under the leadership of Riff.
+Together they harangue Bernardo, a member of the Puerto Rican gang called the Sharks, when he passes through.
+Eventually, the Sharks begin to grow in number, until they are finally able to isolate one of the Jets, a boy named A-Rab.
 Eventually, the Jets return to their patch and confront the Sharks, leading to an all-out battle.
 Into their midst come the police, led by Officer Krupke and a plain-clothes detective named Schrank.
 They dismiss the Sharks and tell the Jets to make nice or else there will be trouble.

-The Jets take stock of the incident and A-Rab’s pierced ear.
-Anybodys, a girl with aspirations of joining the Jets, pops in to offer her services in a fight.
-Riff, their leader, dismisses Anybodys and calls for a rumble: an all out battle for supremacy over the streets.
+The Jets take stock of the incident.
+Their leader, Riff, calls for a rumble: an all out battle for supremacy over the streets.
 First, they have to arrange a war council with the Sharks to decide terms.
 Riff wants his old pal Tony by his side.
-When the other guys protest that Tony has left the gang, Riff sings “Jet Song“ reminding them that “when you’re a Jet, you’re a Jet all the way.”
+When the other guys protest that Tony has left the gang, Riff sings “Jet Song,” reminding them that “when you’re a Jet, you’re a Jet all the way.”